openforis/fra-platform/server/definitions/en/tad.md

 1. If values are obtained from a point further down the production chain, transport costs and possible handling and/or processing costs should be subtracted whenever possible.
 2. Commercial value refers to actual market value and potential value of both marketed and non-marketed products.

----

-# 8 Sustainable Development Goal 15

-Sustainable Development Goal 15

----

-# 9 Additional terms and definitions
+# 8 Additional terms and definitions

 ### CANOPY COVER